langchain-ai/langchain/templates/elastic-query-generator/README.md

 # elastic-query-generator

-This package allows interacting with Elasticsearch analytics databases in natural language using LLMs.
+This template allows interacting with Elasticsearch analytics databases in natural language using LLMs.

 It builds search queries via the Elasticsearch DSL API (filters and aggregations).
-Note that the Elasticsearch client must have permissions for index listing, mapping description, and search queries.

 ## Environment Setup

-The environment setup includes installing Elasticsearch and populating it with data.
+Set the `OPENAI_API_KEY` environment variable to access the OpenAI models.

 ### Installing Elasticsearch